Actindo-AG/Documentation/DataHub/UserInterface/03b_Languages.md

     Name and username of the user who created the language.

 - ![Add](../../Assets/Icons/Plus01.png "[Add]") (Add)
     Click this button to create a language.
-The *Create language* view is displayed.
+The *Create language* view is displayed, see [Create language](#create-language).